ivy-net/iv1/README.md

 packer init .
 packer build -var 'version=0.9' .
 ```
+_NOTE: The proces might take 10--15 minutes, depends on hardware._

 There will be 2 images prepared:
 * iv1-dev - contains the latest dev build of EigenLayer contracts
 * iv1-avs - contains the above and Incredible Squaring AVS pre-build contracts